amenon4/amenon4.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Electrical Engineering, University of Rochester, 2026 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Electrical Engineering, University of Rochester, 2024
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Electrical and Computer Engineering, University of Rochester, 2020

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * Github University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
+* August 2021 - Current: PhD Research Assistant
-  * Github University
+  * University of Rochester
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Advised by Professor Thomas Howard
+  * Participated in the DARPA RACER Program as a member of the Motion Planning Group of the Carnegie Mellon Team
+  * Currently working as a researcher on the Army Research Lab (ARL) Scalable, Adaptive, Resilient Autonomy (SARA) program, studying robust autonomy for wheeled mobile robots in unstructured environments.
+  * Currently working as a researcher on the ARL Distributed and Collaborative Intelligent Systems and Technology (DCIST) program, studying language grounding for heterogeneous human-robot teams.

+* June 2021 - August 2021: Research Intern
-* Summer 2015: Research Assistant
+  * Army Research Lab
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-Skills
+  * Developed and tested a multimodal approach to terrain-aware cost map generation for unmanned ground behicles

+Skills/Expertise (for exhaustive list, see resume)
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
+* Autonomous Mobile Robotics
-  * Sub-skill 2.2
+  * Motion planning
+  * Navigation in unstructured environments
-  * Sub-skill 2.3
+* C++
+* Robot Operating System (ROS)
-* Skill 3
+* Git VCS

 Publications
 ======